 Because of their continental range, perhaps the Killdeers and Semipalmated Plovers best represent the North American plover population.

-The Killdeer (Charadrius vociferous), top picture, comes close to breaking the plover mold by living in habitats outside of traditional plover coastal or inland shoreline habitats.
+Killdeers like the one in the video at the top of the page come close to breaking the plover mold by living in habitats outside of traditional plover coastal or inland shoreline habitats.
 The two bands on the breast provide good field identification marks for differentiating them from other plovers.
 Their diet consists mostly of insects, which makes them welcome on farmlands across the country.

 The Piping Plover (Charadrius melodus), picture three, a pip of a plover with a small body, small beak and flashy orange legs, looks even more attractive during the summer when a dark stripe appears above the eyes and across the chest.